18 May Babinsky. Family (1967 – 1975). 6: Supporting Agriculture. Summer Dacha

 The official mass adulation reached its pinnacle in 1970, the year of Lenin’s hundredth birthday anniversary.
 Buildings, media, store posters, anything flat, horizontal or vertical, proclaimed “Lenin is with us.”
 A set of bed sheets with that sign on the ribbon around it took the thunder away from anekdot creators.
 People bought the linen for the ribbon.

-We rented a dacha, a large room with a closed-in veranda used as a kitchen and an eating space.
+In Letki, we rented a dacha, a large room with a closed-in veranda used as a kitchen and an eating space.
 A narrow path favored by tiny frogs led to the outhouse, a pencil-shaped wooden box in the middle of a large lot.
 The water well was located a goodly distance away.

 The landlord’s family—husband, wife, and teenage son—lived in a room with a brick stove but no veranda.
 They owned two cows, some pigs and a slew of chicken.
 On their lot they grew, it seemed, all the vegetables known to man.